+Here’s All You Need To Know About VA Loans.
 VA stands for the Veterans Administration.
-VA is part of the Department of affordable housing for all eligible veterans.
-Va guarantees the loan for the leader against the veterans default on the loan.
+VA is part of the Department of Affordable Housing for all eligible veterans.
+The Veteran Administration guarantees the loan for the leader against the veteran’s default.
 This guarantee permits the lender to allow no or little down payment by the veteran.

-The VA will finance 1-2 units, single family, condos and PUDs.
-All properties must be primary residence, Condos and PUDs must be VA approved.
+The VA will finance 1-2 single-family units, condos, and PUDs.
+All properties must be the primary residence, and Condos and PUDs must be VA-approved.
 VA will no longer finance 3 to 4 units or second homes.

 The VA does not have a front qualifying ratio.
 There is only one total debt ratio of 41%.
 This represents the proposed monthly housing expense and reoccurring debts divided by the monthly income.
 This ratio can be exceeded with compensating factors (see FHA compensating factors).

-VA financing is for Servicemen (active or inactive), Reservists / National Guardsman with 6 years of service and spouse of deceased eligible veterans.
+VA financing is for Servicemen (active or inactive), Reservists / National guardsmen with six years of service, and spouses of deceased eligible veterans.

 The Veteran may purchase a property with a co-mortgagor in the following circumstances: